 CIJA’s team reflects a diversity of personal and professional backgrounds.
 Many have significant experience in various key sectors, including government, media, academia, public opinion research, and both corporate and non-profit organizations.
 Staff members come from Jewish communities across the country and represent a broad spectrum of political orientation and Jewish religious practice.
 CIJA also benefits from the knowledge and diverse backgrounds of its non-Jewish staff members.
 A list of staff and their biographies may be read here.

-David J. Cape is the Chair of CIJA’s Board of Directors.
-David is assisted by an ad hoc Executive Committee that includes the Immediate Past Chair, two Vice Chairs, and the Treasurer.
+Joel Reitman and Jeff Rosenthal Co-Chair CIJA’s Board of Directors.
+They are assisted by an ad hoc Executive Committee that includes the Immediate Past Chair, two Vice Chairs, and the Treasurer.
 A list of CIJA’s Board members and their biographies can be found here.